gmtiddia/ngpu_multi_area_model_simulation/multi-area-model-ngpu/README.md

-# NeuronGPU implementation of the Multi-Area Model
+# NEST GPU implementation of the Multi-Area Model

 In ``config.py`` is contained a template to submit jobs on a cluster with Slurm.
 To run the model in a local machine could be used OpenMP and MPI.